|Wairoa, Hawkes Bay, New Zealand|

 (projects i'm following)

-Posted by Kay Baxter about 8 years ago
+Posted by Kay Baxter almost 9 years ago

 We are eating a huge range of winter salad greens, endive, Winter lettuce, Joe’s lettuce, Miner’s lettuce, parsley, coriander, fennel, corn salad, spinach.
 We’re also eating a range of carrots, beetroot, Aomaru Koshun daikon turnips both Ohno Red and Henry’s White, plus loads of ferments made in the Autumn.
 And of course all the stored potatoes, kumara, pumpkins and Jerusalem artichokes.
 Although it was a terrible summer we are certainly not going hungry!